It’s Halloween, and the trick is being able to stand under the weight of all this manga.

 ANNA: You know, if I don’t read any of this, I’m not behind.
 That’s what I will tell myself.
 Although somewhere I have first volumes of Sacrificial Princess and Silver Spoon squirreled away.

-MELINDA: Obviously Silver Spoon.
+MJ: Obviously Silver Spoon.
 Always Silver Spoon.

 ASH: Silver Spoon is likewise at the top of my list, but I’m reading (and falling behind with) a few others, too.